 Mortadella.
 This Italian ham may include pistachios.

 Sauces.
-May include hot sauce, pesto, gravy, mole sauce, glazes, or marinades.
+These may include barbeque sauce, hot sauce, pesto, gravy, mole sauce, glazes, or marinades.

 Salads and salad dressing

-Avoid these when cooking and look for them on prepared food labels:
+Nix them when you cook, and look for them on food labels:

 Hydrolyzed plant or vegetable protein.
 These can have peanuts in them.

-Beware of cross-contact.
-Foods that don't contain peanuts or tree nuts can get contaminated if they are prepared in the same place or using the same equipment.
-Foods sold in the U.S. must say this on the label.
-Cross-contamination also occurs in ice cream parlors because of shared scoopers and other equipment.
+1. Ask your server.
+Foods that don't contain peanuts or tree nuts can get contaminated if they’re made in the same place or with the same equipment.
+It can also happen in restaurants that use lots of ingredients, and even in ice cream parlors if scoops or other equipment are shared.